 As the Venezuela crisis worsens, an increasing number of children are in urgent need of shelter, protection and access to basic services, including food, medicine, clean water and sanitation.

 Children and youth on the move are particularly at risk of criminal activity or of being separated from their families.
-Women and girls will continue to be disproportionally affected by this humanitarian crisis, especially in terms of being at risk of gender-based violence and human trafficking.
+Women and girls will continue to be disproportionally affected by this humanitarian crisis, especially in terms of being at risk of gender-based violence

 In addition to lack of food, water, shelter and protection, children have been missing out on education.
 Families have not been able to afford school supplies, food and other necessities to send their children to school.
 In some parts of the countries, schools struggle to hold classes due to lack of power, inadequate sanitation and insufficient food